1 Month Old Baby Milestones: The Truth About Movement, Brains & Bonding

 Calm on your chest and startle when a door slams.

-Your one-month-old does not need a flashy toy or milestone app.
+Your one-month-old doesn't need a flashy toy or a milestone app.
 They need:

 Your floor.